 - 1. When transporting the unit on an open trailer, make sure it is facing forward, in the direction of travel.
-If the unit is facing backwards, wind lift could damage - Always observe safe refueling and fuel handling practices when refueling the unit after transportation or storage. - 3.
-Never store the unit (with fuel) in an enclosed poorly ventilated structure.
+If the unit is facing backwards, wind lift could damage the unit. - 2.
+Always observe safe refueling and fuel handling practices when refueling the unit after transportation or storage. - Never store the unit (with fuel) in an enclosed poorly ventilated structure.
 Fuel vapors can travel to an ignition source (such as a furnace, water heater, etc.) and cause an explosion.
-Fuel vapor is also toxic to humans and animals. - 4.
-Always follow the engine manual instructions for storage preparations before storing the unit for both short and long term periods. - 5.
-Always follow the engine manual instructions for proper start-up procedures when returning the unit to service. - 6.
-Never store the unit or fuel container inside where there is an open flame or pilot light, such as in a water heater.
-Allow unit to cool before storing.
+Fuel vapor is also toxic to humans and animals.